 I’d love to reclaim some of the time that laundry takes away from my day.
-But until someone invents more machines (I’m thinking one for changing the load to the dryer, one for folding, and one for putting things away), we have to make do with tips, tricks, and shortcuts for making laundry easier.
+But until someone invents more machines (I’m thinking a change the load to the dryer machine, a folding machine, and a put away machine), we have to make do with tips for making laundry easier.

-Here are some awesome laundry tips for people who hate laundry.
+Here are some awesome laundry tips for people who hate to do the laundry.

 Hate to sort?